wattanunteeratanapong/Rain-Man-1.0/README.md

 ## Overview
-According to my past repository that i tried to proof that the edge is on the house side, from that experiment the edge is on the house side if we didn't have any strategy to go against dealer, the longer we play the more we likely to lose.
+According to my past repository that i tried to proof that the edge is on the house side, from that experiment the edge is on the house side if we didn't have any strategy and play against dealer, the longer we play the more we likely to lose.
 Because of Blackjack is design for a dealer to have more edge than a player, by letting player play before the dealer, this could lead to player getting busted before the dealer are actually play.
 But with a good technique, it could reduce busted rate and help manage cash in a long run. <br><br>
 Technique that we are gonna use in this project
 1. Card Counting (For manage a bet amount in each round, if running count is high we bet high, if it's low we bet low)
 2. Basic Strategy Chart (For lower risk of getting busted)